Alternative plan will be announced soon.

 If you would like to walk or bike between event locations, the locations are approximately one mile/20 minutes apart.

-Join faithful advocates from across the state on February 7, 2019 to reflect on why we make our voices heard, to plan for continued actions in our home communities, and to make real change in the state of Minnesota.
+Join faithful advocates from across the state on April 1, 2020 to reflect on why we make our voices heard, to plan for continued actions in our home communities, and to advocate for meaningful change in the state of Minnesota.